 Discipline Academic First Second

-Discipline Year Semester Semester
+Year Semester Semester

-i ear Semester Semester

 Model Effect of encour agement to literacy learning (Inter ntion To treat, ITT)

 Without 0.046 0.027 0.075

-baseline (0.431) (0.638) (0.201)
+baseline variables (0.431) (0.638) (0.201)

-variables

 With 0.085(a) 0.032 0.076

-baseline (0.112) (0.538) (0.159)
+baseline variables (0.112) (0.538) (0.159)

-variables

 Model Effect of varying lite racy test scores (Local Average Tr reatment Effect, LATE)

 Without 0.059 0.035 0.078

-baseline (0.287) (0.564) (0.006)
+baseline variables (0.287) (0.564) (0.006)

-variables

 With 0.078(b) 0.041 0.071

-baseline (0.002) (0.371) (0.017)
+baseline variables (0.002) (0.371) (0.017)

-variables

 Source: randomized experiment implemented in University Paris-Est Marne-La-Vallée (Paris region, France; 2011-2014).
 Field: 315 first-year university students in Economics and Management, entering the literacy learning device for the first year, for whom information from the baseline administrative survey is available, as well as scores for the two literacy tests.
 Notes: effect of encouragement to literacy learning (intention to treat; probit estimator) or of varying literacy test score (local average treatment effect; probit instrumental variable estimator).
 Marginal effects.
 Included explanatory variables: score to the first literacy test; age of the student; the student is a man; scholarship student; kind of baccalaureate (reference= Economics and Social Science stream).
-P-value within parentheses. (respectively or ) stands for significance at 1% (respectively at 5% or 10%) level.
+P-value within parentheses. \\\ (respectively \\ or \) stands for significance at 1% (respectively at 5% or 10%) level.

-Reading: (a) at any level, encouraging to literacy practice let unchanged the probability to achieve first-year university for students (whose country of origin is France) in Economics and Management stream at university Paris-Est Marne-La-Vallée (Paris region, France). (b) At a 1 percent level, an increase of 1 point in the difference between the second and the first literacy test scores induces a rise of 7.8 percentage points in the probability to achieve first-year university for students (whose country of origin is France) in Economics and Management stream at university Paris-Est Marne-La-Vallée (Paris region, France)
+Reading: (a) at any level, encouraging to literacy practice let unchanged the probability to achieve first-year university for students (whose country of origin is France) in Economics and Management stream at university Paris-Est Marne-La-Vallée (Paris region, France). (b) At a 1 percent level, an increase of 1 point in the difference between the second and the first literacy test scores induces a rise of 7.8 percentage points in the probability to achieve first-year university for students (whose country of origin is France) in Economics and Management stream at university Paris-Est Marne-La-Vallée (Paris region, France).

 To conclude, we have provided new empirical evidence that encouraging university students to practice literacy skills and increasing their literacy skill levels may help them in completing their first year at university.
+Therefore, the cost and the failure rate seen in public universities could be reduced efficiently.

-11 It also increases the probability of completing the first term by 10 percentage points for first-year university students holding a baccalaureate with distinction, honors or merit.
+It also increases the probability of completing the first term by 10 percentage points for first-year university students holding a baccalaureate with distinction, honors or merit.

-12 Improving literacy performance by 1 point also increases the probability of completing the academic year (or at least one semester) for other types of students, namely those who hold the baccalaureate with honors or merit are more likely to complete the full year, while students of French nationality are more likely to complete the first term and female students are more likely to complete the second term.
+&lt;sup>25 Improving literacy performance by 1 point also increases the probability of completing the academic year (or at least one semester) for other types of students, namely those who hold the baccalaureate with honors or merit are more likely to complete the full year, while students of French nationality are more likely to complete the first term and female students are more likely to complete the second term.